What Is Business Blogging?waheed

 Yaro spoke to Alborz consistently over the years as his blog grew.
 He managed to convince him to try Google Adsense on his blog, which immediately resulted in $20 a day and quickly grew to over $100 a day, then $200.
 Next, he started adding banners from car companies who sponsored the blog because they could see how well it was doing in search engine optimization for terms related to their cars.
-A big change occurred when he took on investors, helping the site reach car manufacturers to test drive cars, which has led to Alborz driving some of the most exotic cars on this planet, including the Bugatti Veyron.
-With investors, next came staff writers and then corporate sponsorship deals, which is like selling banners on your blog, but instead, you are cutting $30,000 campaign deals with a car manufacturer, rather than $100 a month for a small banner.
+A big change occurred when he took on investors, helping the site reach car manufacturers to test drive cars.
+Which has led to Alborz driving some of the most exotic cars on this planet, including the Bugatti Veyron.
+With investors, next came staff writers and then corporate sponsorship deals.
+This is like selling banners on your blog, but instead, you are cutting $30,000 campaign deals with a car manufacturer.
+Rather than $100 a month for a small banner.

 Car Advice is now continuing to derive its income from advertising.

 Blogging provides the opportunity for you to connect with your existing and potential customers in a different, more conversational marketing way and allow others to share the link to your blog.